edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

     ![image](EdgeX_CoreDataRESTEndpoint.png)

-Core data moves data to the application service (and [edge analytcs](../../../general/Definitions.md#edge-analytics)) via Redis Streams by default.
+Core data moves data to the application service (and [edge analytcs](../../../general/Definitions.md#edge-analytics)) via Redis Pub/Sub by default.
 MQTT or ZeroMQ can alternately be used.
 Use of MQTT requires the installation of a broker such as ActiveMQ.
 A messaging infrastructure abstraction is in place that allows for other message bus (e.g., AMQP) implementations to be created and used.

 ## Core Data "Streaming"